mlamleli85/groove-lounge/README.md

 ### Sign Up Section
 - In the Sign Up section, users are invited to sign up for the newsletter by filling in their information on a form.
-- Users can fill in their Name, Email address and Phone Number.
+- Users can fill in their Name, Email Address and Phone Number.

 ![alt text](<Screenshot 2025-12-18 at 11.10.03-1.png>)